Seeking Dynamic Common Core Experts in Mathematics

 What You’ll Do

-As a Site Manager, you will partner with school districts and/or TNTP programs across the country to develop, advocate for and implement models aimed to raise the quality of classroom instruction through the development and implementation of academic strategies.
+As a Senior Manager, you will partner with school districts and/or TNTP programs across the country to develop, advocate for and implement models aimed to raise the quality of classroom instruction through the development and implementation of academic strategies.
 Specific responsibilities may include:

 - Leading projects that will improve the quality of instruction at scale, aligned to the Common Core or other college and career readiness standards in schools.
 In particular, this will include supporting school leaders (principals and/or instructional coaches) to design and execute regular cycles of teacher professional learning that is grounded in strong instructional materials and is intended to improve instruction and, ultimately, student outcomes.